s274913/ISA/README.md

 # ISA
-Repository of the lab file for the group 40
+Repository of the lab files for the group 40